Amenorrhea- Symptoms, Causes, Treatment and Prevention

 Overview

-Amenorrhea is the lack of menstrual one or more which have been skipped menstrual cycles.
+Amenorrhea is the lack of menstrual one or more of which have been skipped menstrual cycles.
 Women who have missed at least three menstrual cycles in a row have amenorrhea, as do girls who have not begun menstruating as young as 15 years old.
-In this blog we’ll discuss about the Amenorrhea its Symptoms, Causes, Treatment and Prevention tips.
+In this blog, we’ll discuss Amenorrhea its Symptoms, Causes, Treatment and Prevention tips.

-Pregnancy is the commonest cause of amenorrhea.
-Many causes of amenorrhea include reproductive organs disorders or glands that help control hormone levels.
+Pregnancy is the most common cause of amenorrhea.
+Many causes of amenorrhea include reproductive organ disorders or glands that help control hormone levels.
+What about a maximum delay in periods if not pregnant?
 Amenorrhea is mostly treated by treatment of the underlying condition.

 Amenorrhea Symptoms